 This gave me a full accounting of the corrections the system made.

-For starters, it is limited in its language offerings, and there is no mobile app to speak of.
+For starters, the multilingual options were limited, and there is no mobile app to speak of.
 To top it all off, their plagiarism detection software was kinda a letdown.

 1. Limited Free Plan